 The Federal Housing Administration is like a private mortgage insurance company.
 HUD is the parent of FHA and we will be discussing and covering the role of HUD and FHA in this article.
 HUD’s role is to promote homeownership to hard-working Americans.
 FHA is not a lender but a government mortgage insurance agency.
 It insures FHA Loans that are originated by private mortgage companies if borrowers default on their FHA-insured mortgage loans.
 FHA is the most popular mortgage loan program today with low credit and debt to income ratio requirements.

 Can I Qualify For FHA Loans with Outstanding Collections and Charged-Off Accounts?

 Homebuyers and refinance borrowers do not have to pay outstanding collections and charge off accounts to qualify for FHA loans.
 Homebuyers can qualify for FHA Loans with a 3.5% down payment.
 Homebuyers with credit scores under 580 and down to a 500 FICO can qualify for an FHA loan with a 10% down payment.

-HUD Guidelines On FHA Streamline With Lower Credit Scores
+HUD Guidelines on FHA Streamline Refinance Mortgage With Lower Credit Scores

 FHA Loans After Chapter 13 Bankruptcy Discharged Date